go-gitea/gitea/docs/content/doc/developers/guidelines-backend.md

 `cmd` -> `routers` -> `services` -> `models` -> `modules`

-From left to right, left package could depend on right package.
-The sub packages on the same level could depend on according shi level's rules.
+From left to right, left packages could depend on right packages, but right packages MUST not depend on left packages.
+The sub packages on the same level could depend on according this level's rules.

 **NOTICE**